"The health of the entire Earth lies in honoring the female energy and its interconnection to nature's rhythms" ~Maya Tiwari

 Motherhood, Miscarriage & the Mystery of it All

-Motherhood has broken me open and revealed to me some of the wounds inside that still needed healing as well as some of the limitations and lack of understanding and support in our society when it comes to motherhood and to women's bodies and health in general.
-It also brought a sense of longing for a deeper more rooted connection with the Earth that I felt that I had lost
+Motherhood has broken me open and revealed to me some of the wounds inside that still needed healing.
+It also showed me the limitations and lack of understanding and support in our society when it comes to motherhood and to women's bodies and health in general.
+AND it stirred a sense of longing for a deeper more rooted connection with the Earth that I had lost

-Motherhood makes glaringly clear that we need a lot more support. than we're led to believe, at every level.
-It has also reminded me that there’s strength and vulnerability in just being with our true nature, and remaining present through all the natural changes and rites of passage we go through as women.
+Motherhood has also reminded me that there’s strength and vulnerability in just being with our true nature, and remaining present through all the natural changes and rites of passage we go through as women.

-Motherhood brought up a sense of longing for wise elders who could help guide me through these transitions with awareness and intention.
+Without the community build into our lives as mothers (in most cases in the Western /"modern" world at least) motherhood can also create a sense of longing for wise elders to help guide us through these transitions with awareness and intention.
 I searched and eventually found wise elders from whom I've learned so much from!
 I'm still learning and always will be.
-And I've decided that I too, will one day become a true wise Elder.
-In the meantime, I hope to share the wisdom that I've received and earned through my own life experience and life lessons, and through the guidance of my Teachers and support of true Medicine Women along the way.
+I hope to share the wisdom that I've received and earned through my own life experience and life lessons, and through the guidance of my Teachers and support of true Medicine Women along the way.

 And that's how I came to do the work that I do with mothers.